 Sully (2016)-- Both the incredible true story of Flight 1549 from 2009 and Clint Eastwood's respectful retelling featuring Tom Hanks as Capt.
 Chelsea "Sully" Sullenberger remind audiences of the strength of New York City.
 There's a great line in the movie where someone is trying to thank Sullenberger and says that it's been a long time since the city has had good news about anything like the "Miracle on the Hudson," especially about a plane. (trailer) (my full review)

-Patriots Day (2016)-- The way the city of Boston rallied from another terrorist attack on American soil during its marathon has key inspirational value.
-It's too bad the film was the Mark Wahlberg show rather than a well-rounded ensemble approach. (trailer) (my full review)
+Patriots Day (2016) and Stronger (2018)-- The way the city of Boston rallied from another terrorist attack on American soil during its marathon has key inspirational value.
+It's too bad the film was the Mark Wahlberg show rather than a well-rounded ensemble approach. (trailer) (my full Patriots Day review) (trailer) (my full Stronger review)

-Spider-Man: Homecoming (2017)-- Much like the Tobey Maguire and Andrew Garfield web-slinger movies that came before, Tom Holland's take on Peter Parker is a born-and-raised New York kid that supports and protects his neighborhood and city from dangers foreign and domestic. (trailer) (my full review)
+Spider-Man: Homecoming (2017) and Avengers: Infinity War (2018)-- Much like the Tobey Maguire and Andrew Garfield web-slinger movies that came before, Tom Holland's take on Peter Parker is a born-and-raised New York kid that supports and protects his neighborhood and city from dangers foreign and domestic.
+His protection, joined by fellow New Yorker Doctor Strange, expands with the united effort with The Avengers when Thanos shows up in Avengers: Infinity War.
+One part down on that with one to go in the summer of 2019. (trailer) (my full Spider-Man: Homecoming review) (trailer) (my Avengers: Infinity War review)